Los Tuxtlas: Socioeconomics

 The economic base for the region is agriculture, livestock, fishing and tourism, with the first three taking up most of the area's natural resources.
-Eighty four percent of the land is used for agriculture and livestock alone.
+Eighty-four percent of the land is used for agriculture and livestock alone.

 Agriculture takes much of the area's workforce, employing 35.5%.
 Most of this is the growing of corn and beans for auto consumption.
 Indigenous homes mostly work with subsistence agriculture and some cattle raising, supplemented by seasonal labor and trade.
 Crops also include sugar cane, mangos, tomatoes, chili peppers, citrus fruits and carpet grass.
 The main cash crop for export is tobacco, which employs between 6,000 and 9,000 people per year.
-By far, the most of the livestock raised in the region is meat and dairy cattle, even though this production is less than four percent of the total for Veracruz.
+By far, most of the livestock raised in the region is meat and dairy cattle, even though this production is less than 4% of the total for Veracruz.
 Extensive cattle ranching is more likely to be done by mestizo families than indigenous ones.
 Most of the fishing occurs in the lakes and lagoons of the region, especially Lake Catemaco, followed by the Laguna del Ostión and the Sontecomapan Lagoon.
 Despite the deforestation there is still logging done, mostly in Santiago Tuxtla.
 Despite taking most of the natural resources and much of the labor, the primary sector of the economy accounts for only .5% of the gross regional product.

 The industrial and mining sector of the economy accounts for 34.7% of the gross regional product.
 This is mostly in the processing of sugar cane, drink bottling and the making of tobacco products.
 Mining is mostly the extraction of coal and sand, along with some petroleum.
 It employs 16.2% of the workforce.

 Commerce and services, which includes tourism, accounts for 64.8% of the gross regional product and employs 45.5% of the workforce.
 Most of this activity occurs in San Andrés Tuxtla and Catemaco (87.1%).
 Most of the tourism is related to ecotourism and Catemaco's reputation for magical practices and caters mostly to Mexican clientele.